bcurran3/ChocolateyPackages/netdrive/readme.md

 * This package downloads the installer via a version specific URL.
 It should never fail unless the version is completely removed from the vendor website.

-ROADMAP:
-* Make an AutoHotkey script for uninstall

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?

 Find them useful?